Supporting students' sense of belonging

 School leaders can:

-- unpack the paper, using the complementary reflection guide, as part of whole-school professional development and/or Stage or grade team meetings
+- unpack the paper, using the accompanying reflection guide, as part of whole-school professional development and/or stage or grade team meetings

 - encourage teachers to share key findings and reflect on classroom implementation during professional development